jbush001/NyuziProcessor/tests/render/README.md

-These tests validate the 3D rendering library (librender), as well as the rest of the syubsystems.
+These tests validate the 3D rendering library (librender), as well as other subsystems (compiler, emulator, etc).
+Each contains an image 'reference.png' that shows what the result should look like.
+The result of the simulation will be written to 'output.png'.
+These can be compared using ImageMagick:

+    convert output.png reference.png -compose subtract -composite diff.png

+The diff.png image should be black.
+It will show any deltas between the images.

 # How to run

 ## Using Emulator

 This is the easiest and fastest way to run the engine.
 From within a folder, type 'make run' to build and execute the project.
-It will write the final result `output.png`.

 It is also possible to see the output from some of these program in realtime in a window.
 To make this animate continuously (instead of stopping after rendering